EdD, RN, MS, CRNP

-She is Editor of a book, to be published in April 2012 by Springer Publishing, called Nursing of Autism Spectrum Disorder: Evidence-based Integrated Care across the Lifespan.
-This will be the only text, to date, that addresses nursing care of people with autism spectrum disorder (ASD) by examination professional nursing skills applied to the specific problems arising from the delivery of health care to people with ASD.
+She is Editor of a book published in April 2012 by Springer Publishing, called Nursing of Autism Spectrum Disorder: Evidence-based Integrated Care across the Lifespan.
+This is the only text, to date, that addresses nursing care of people with autism spectrum disorder (ASD) by examination professional nursing skills applied to the specific problems arising from the delivery of health care to people with ASD.
 She is coordinator of a newly launched Certificate program in the Integrated Nursing Care of People with ASD.

 View Research Profile